TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/buck/XL4005/readme.md

 The **XL4005** from *XLSEMI* is a popular step-down converter capable of outputting significant currents of up to *5A*.

-The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for € 2-4:
+The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for â‚¬ 2-4:

 <img src="images/xl4005_example_w.png" width="70%" height="70%" />